 All-Level Horse Camp

-If you haven’t already, please visit our main Summer Camp Page
+If you haven’t already, please visit our main About Camp page

-to get a feel for the scope of our camp program
+to get a feel for our camp philosophy, history and the scope the Ekone Summer Camp program

 The emphasis during Horse Camp is, of course, horses!
 With our small camp sizes, awesome horse staff and wonderful herd of horses, some of whom were born and raised at Ekone, campers get in lots of riding time.